Kazhnuz/awesome-gnome/README.md

 ### Material Icons

-- [Paper](https://snwh.org/paper) is a material icon theme
+- [Paper](https://snwh.org/paper) is a material icon theme.
 - [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) is a material icon theme, initially based on Paper
-- [Pop!](https://github.com/system76/pop-icon-theme) is the official icon theme of System76, based on Papirus
+- [Pop!](https://github.com/system76/pop-icon-theme) is the official icon theme of System76, based on Papirus.

 ### Flat Icons